Your apprenticeship at Admonter

 ADMONTER IS A “STATE QUALIFIED TRAINING COMPANY”

-For Admonter, apprenticeship training has become an essential part of the company philosophy.
-Apprentices are the skilled workers of tomorrow and with the necessary commitment and specialist know-how, we help to maintain employee qualifications at a high level through tailor-made apprentice training.
+For Admonter, apprentice training has become an essential part of the company philosophy.
+Apprentices are the skilled labour capital of tomorrow and with the necessary commitment and specialist know-how, we contribute to maintaining employee qualifications at a high level through tailor-made apprentice training.

 FOR PARTICULARLY GOOD PERFORMANCE …